MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/test-servers.md

 # Test servers

-The Jekyll server has some enhancements so if you want to test your built site close to production, run these locally or on a staging server.
+The Jekyll server has some enhancements which are not like a production server.
+So to replicate a production environment, run the Jekyll `build` command and then serve that directory using one of the approaches below.
+Either locally or on a staging server.

 ## Nginx